AhmedArslan/Pyntheon/README.md

 # output

-pyntheon-data.txt/pyntheon-mutation-data.txt (depending on the commend)
+pyntheon-data.txt / pyntheon-mutation-data.txt (depending on the commend)